khirodsahoo93/Ocean-data-analysis/README.md

 ## PROPOSED METHOD
 We have to find isolated ships within certain radius.
 We can define isolated ships as the ships which are within x radius when no other ships are 'around'.
 So we defined an outer radius as well and then an isolated ship can be defined as a ship which is within x radius when there are no other ships within the y outer radius.
-Before finalising on this approach we tried few other approaches:

 Approach I.
 Define inner radius x and outer radius infinity.